NavVis Mapping Partner Cognica share with us their thoughts on NavVis VLX and how it could complement NavVis M6 in tackling their slate of projects.

 However, Cognica’s scanning technicians would occasionally encounter some tricky obstacles that even the NavVis M6 couldn’t bypass.

-“The point cloud is extremely clear and well defined, with colours being replicated with incredible accuracy and with a very high density of point data.”
+“The point cloud is extremely clear and well defined, with colors being replicated with incredible accuracy and with a very high density of point data.”

 “We have had issues with stairs in academic or residential buildings and with access platforms or heavy plant areas on Treatment works,” David says.